-Why creating overrides?
+Why create overrides?

 A predictive model is based on historical data: it analyzes past data to predict the future.